Join the UNI-ECO Project Summer School from July 19 to 22, 2021

 - Discover the best projects selected by each partner university as part of the Green Challenges campaign.

-Even if you are unable to participate in the entire summer school program, we encourage you to register to participate in some of the sessions according to your availability.
+Even if you can’t attend the entire summer school program, we encourage you to register to participate in some of the sessions based on your availability.

-Don't hesitate to take part in the voting campaign organized on UNI-ECO social media (Facebook / Twitter) from June 23 to 30, 2021, to gather the opinions of the university community on the theme of sustainable development.
+Please feel free to take part in the voting campaign on UNI-ECO’s social media channels (Facebook / Twitter) from June 23 to 30, 2021, to gather feedback from the university community on the topic of sustainable development.

 For more information, please visit the dedicated page on the UNI-ECO project website, where details of the event program will be announced.